-Chris Robshaw is an English rugby union player.
-He was the captain of the England national rugby union team from January 2012 until December 2015.
-Robshaw’s position of choice is in the back row of the scrum, usually flanker.
-Robshaw made his Premiership debut in the London doubleheader at the start of the 2007–08 season.
-He went on to be included in the England Saxons squad who won the Churchill Cup in the summer of 2008.
-Since the 2014-15 season, Robshaw has been the first team and club vice-captain of the London-based Harlequins club; he relinquished the captaincy to Joe Marler in order to focus on his duties as England captain.
+English rugby union player Chris Robshaw, former captain of the England national rugby union team between 2012-2015, excelled in his position of choice in the back row of the scrum.
+The start of 2007-08 season at London doubleheader was when Robshaw made his Premiership debut which then led to him being included in the England Saxons squad and winning the Churchill Cup.
+201-15 season is when Robshaw joined the first team and became the club vice-captain of the Harlequins, which he later handed over to Joe Marler in order to fully focus on his captain duties at England.

-To book Chris Robshaw as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Chris Robshaw for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below:

 When he’s at corporate events, Chris is known to cover the following topics: